KevinFocke/noisy_stocks_data_orchestrator/README.md

 - Data loading.
 - Website publishing.

-I also set up a database that could handle 880+ million data points (Timebase).
+I also set up a database that could handle 880+ million data points (Timescale).

 You can read more on my CV:
 https://kevinfocke.com/Kevin-Focke-CV.pdf